Wednesday, December 30, 2009

 * How to identify the real causes of the stresses in your life.

-* How to train yourself to stay calm, focused and in control during the most
+* How to train yourself to stay calm, focused and in control during the most challenging of situations.

-* Exercises to help strengthen your nervous system so that you can raise the
+* Exercises to help strengthen your nervous system so that you can raise the threshold of how much your system can take.

 Early Bird Special: pay only $79.00 + tx before April 4th!